keyrrjperino/google-spreadsheet-values-batch-update/README.md

 # Google Spreadhsheet Api - Values Batch Update

-A [Supercode](http://gosupercode.com) function that updata values multiple request in one call google spreadsheet.
+A [Supercode](http://gosupercode.com) function that update values multiple request in one call google spreadsheet.
 Still developing for other methods of google spreadsheet api.

 ## Server Usage